hsaghir/hsaghir.github.io/src/content/posts/2017-01-09-incarnations-graphs-dynamic-programming.md

 quantity that is defined as a sum (or product) over all paths from some source to some sink.

 Done naively this is exponential.
-A graph with three layers and three nodes per layer already has $3 \times 3 = 9$ paths between the outer nodes; deep networks have astronomically many.
+A graph where every node has fan-out three and depth ten already has $3^{10} \approx 60{,}000$ paths; deep neural networks have astronomically more.
 But notice what happens if you push the sum through the factorisation:

 $$
 \sum_{\text{paths } p} \prod_{e \in p} w_e